CAREER WALK-IN CLINIC

 - Education and training options

-Must register in person in Career Services office, room 204-E on the day of the clinic, any time after office opens at 8 am.
+Must register in person on the Walk In Clinic sign up sheet at the First Year Advising Desk at the back of room 204 on the day of the clinic, any time after office opens at 8 am.
 See Walk In Clinic Schedule.

 GET THAT JOB MODULES